MaximHelio/MaximHelio/README.md

 🕵️‍♀️ I’m currently working as a software engineer.

-🎓I'm interested in ML-augmented simulation, excited-state dynamics, and polariton-based research to control qubits.
+🎓I'm interested in ML-augmented simulation, excited-state dynamics, and quasi-particle research to control qubits.

 👯 I’m looking to collaborate on developing novel frameworks for complementing perturbation and approximation theory.